RasoftDS/Blender-Themes/README.md

 **# Blender-Themes**
+Updated:
+Black & Purple theme to be compatible with blender 5.0 and up.
+Please use "black & Purple 5" for blender version 5 and up.

 How to install themes into blender.
 - Those not familiar with git hub. click on the green icon on the top right Code to download the zip.